DAChernikov/Bioinf_project_DMV/README.md

 - bowtie2 v2.5.4: mapping reads to T5 phage reference genome (fasta);
 - samtools v.
 1.20:
 - convertion of dam files to bam, sorting and indexing of bam files;
-- generation of coverage.txt files from sorted_bam files (further, coverage files are parsed to peak calling script).
+- generation of coverage.txt files from sorted_bam files (further, coverage files are parsed to the peak calling script).

 ## [PeakCalling example](#peakcalling)